justinjohnso/giftcards_galore/readme.md

 * `AMAZON_PASSWORD`
 * `CARD_NUMBERS`

+You need your card numbers because Amazon will ask to confirm each one for the first iteration of a given card.

 These are arrays that correspond with the (0-indexed) list of cards on your [Amazon Wallet](https://www.amazon.com/gp/wallet) page: